slibby3/MAT301/ps1.md

 ===

 1. What does SQL stand for?
 How is it pronounced?
+Standard Query Language, S.Q.L or sequel
 2. Are SQL commands case-sensitive?
 How can you determine?
+SQL commands are case-insensitive, this can be determined by running the program
 3. What does DQL stand for?
+Descriptive Query Language
 4. True or False:  Is it necessary to use the `FROM` clause with the select statement?
 5. True or False:  Is it necessary to use a `WHERE` clause?
 If not, when and why would you use a `WHERE` clause?
 6. What is the purpose of the `ORDER BY` clause?
 What is its default value?